The Russian test is blamed for space debris threatening the space station - ExBulletin

 Condemning Russia, Secretary of State Antony Blinken said the satellites were also in danger.

-The test clearly shows that Russia, despite its claims to oppose space armament, is willing to … risk exploring and using outer space by all nations through its reckless and irresponsible behavior, Blinken said in a statement.
+The test clearly shows that Russia “despite its claims to oppose the armament of outer space, is ready to … endanger the exploration and use of outer space by all nations through its reckless and irresponsible behavior,” he said.
+Blinken in a statement.

 There was no immediate comment late Monday from Russia regarding the rocket attack.

 After the threat became clear early Monday morning, four Americans, a German and two Russians on board were ordered to immediately seek shelter in their anchored capsules.
-They spent two hours in two capsules, finally appearing only to close and reopen the lids in the individual station labs in each orbit, or 1 1/2 hours, while passing near or through the debris.
+They spent two hours in two capsules, finally appearing only to close and reopen the lids for the station’s individual laboratories in each orbit, or 1 1/2 hours, as they passed by or through the debris.

 By the end of the day, only the openings in the station’s core remained open as the crew slept, according to Nelson.